Skip to Content

 • Consult an Experienced Employment Attorney: At Weiler Law PLLC, we can guide you through filing a complaint with the Equal Employment Opportunity Commission (EEOC) and pursuing legal action if necessary.

-Remember, taking swift action not only helps in protecting your rights but also strengthens your potential case by showing your proactive stance against discrimination.
-Additionally, connecting with support networks, including anti-discrimination advocacy groups, can provide emotional support and additional resources for navigating these challenges.
+Acting quickly helps protect your rights and strengthens your potential case by showing that you oppose discrimination.
+Connecting with support networks, including advocacy groups, can also provide emotional support and additional resources to help you navigate these challenges.

 Understanding Race Discrimination